 1. A committee to facilitate and consider the implementation of and promote compliance with the provisions of this Agreement is hereby established.
 The committee shall be facilitative in nature and function in a manner that is transparent, non-adversarial and non-punitive.

-2. The committee shall consist of members possessing appropriate qualifications and experience nominated by Parties and elected by the Conference of the Parties, with due consideration to gender balance and equitable geographical representation.
+2. The committee shall consist of members possessing appropriate qualifications and experience, nominated by Parties and elected by the Conference of the Parties, with due consideration to gender balance and equitable geographical representation.

 3. The committee shall operate under the modalities and rules of procedure adopted by the Conference of the Parties at its first meeting, consider issues of implementation and compliance at the individual and systemic levels, inter alia, and report periodically and make recommendations, as appropriate while cognizant of respective national circumstances, to the Conference of the Parties.